nanosai/grid-ops-java/README.md

 you can start getting a feeling for what using Grid Ops will look like, and what you can do with it.
 You can find the Grid Ops tutorials here:

-[Grid Ops - Java, Tutoriaols] (http://tutorials.jenkov.com/grid-ops-java/index.html)
+[Grid Ops - Java, Tutorials] (http://tutorials.jenkov.com/grid-ops-java/index.html)

 ## Grid Ops - Java, Examples
 We have a separate project showing examples of how to use Grid Ops Java